LSM-based Storage Techniques: A Survey: Introduction

 \section{Introduction}

 The Log-Structured Merge-tree (LSM-tree) has been widely adopted in the storage layers of modern NoSQL systems, including BigTable~\cite{bigtable}, Dynamo~\cite{dynamo2007}, HBase~\cite{hbase}, Cassandra~\cite{cassandra}, LevelDB~\cite{leveldb}, RocksDB~\cite{rocksdb}, and AsterixDB~\cite{asterixdb-storage2014}.
-Different from traditional index structures that apply in-place updates, the LSM-tree first buffers all writes in memory and subsequently flushes and merges them using sequential I/Os.
+Different from traditional index structures that apply in-place updates, the LSM-tree first buffers all writes in memory and subsequently flushes them to disk and merges them using sequential I/Os.
 This design brings a number of advantages, including superior write performance, high space utilization, tunability, and simplification of concurrency control and recovery.
-For example, its high space utilization, due to the fact that on-disk data can be stored fully compacted, was the main motivation for Facebook to widely adopt LSM-based storage~\cite{rocksdb-space2017}.
-LSM-based storage engines have greatly improved SSD utilization, thus lowering the storage cost, compared to traditional B-tree-based storage engines where leaf pages are typically just 2/3 full on average~\cite{btree-space-1978}.

-A key advantage of the LSM-tree is that it is a highly tunable structure.
-Its inherent merge operations continuously reorganize data to improve storage and query efficiency, with theoretical bounds on write performance, query performance, and space utilization.
-This versatility enables the LSM-tree to serve a large variety of workloads.
+These advantages have enabled LSM-trees to serve a large variety of workloads.
 As reported by Facebook~\cite{rocksdb-space2017}, RocksDB, an LSM-based key-value store engine, has been used for real-time data processing~\cite{facebook-realtime2016}, graph processing~\cite{dragon}, stream processing~\cite{facebook-realtime2016}, and OLTP workloads~\cite{myrocks}.